CBS News, New York, CBS News, New York, drivers waiting six hours at Midtown gas station.

 Bill Clinton, I may be the only guy in America, but I'm more excited than ever before about Barack Obama.

-Ed Henry, Fox News has tweeted a photograph of some signs along the route in Ohio Obama took to get to a campaign appearance.
+Ed Henry, Fox News, has tweeted a photograph of some signs along the route in Ohio Obama took to get to a campaign appearance.

-Worse than Watergate, you let them die.
+The signs say, tell the truth about Benghazi, worse than Watergate, you let them die.

-I guess it did, I guess they had some Bush stuff in 2004.
+I guess they had some Bush stuff in 2004.

 The point is it is out there.